 Plot: Ash, Brock and Misty arrive at the beautiful Mt.
 Moon only to find an eccentric man named Seymour (The Scientist ®) being attacked by Zubat.
 They save Seymour and wonder why the normally nocturnal Zubat are active in broad daylight.

 Seymour shows the group that Mt.
 Moon has been covered in string lights, confusing the dark-loving Zubat, the local Paras and drying out the Sandshrew.
 They find out that Team Rocket is behind the whole thing, digging for the legendary Moon Stone to power up their Pokemon.

-They manage to save a rare Clefairy that happens to have a moon stone from the clutches of Team Rocket, and the Pokemon is nice enough to lead Ash and the others to the larger Moon Stone and its Clefairy friends who are shown to pray to the stone as a deity.
+They manage to save a rare Clefairy that happens to have a Moon Stone from the clutches of Team Rocket, and the Pokemon is nice enough to lead Ash and the others to the larger Moon Stone and its Clefairy friends who pray to the stone as a deity.

-Team Rocket shows back up and steals the Moon Stone from the Clefairy, but Brock quickly stops them in their tracks with his Onix.
-After another battle, the Clefairy show back up to take out Team Rocket themselves with the mysterious deus ex machina, Metronome.
+Team Rocket appear again and steal the Moon Stone from the Clefairy, but Brock quickly stops them in their tracks with his Onix.
+After another battle, the Clefairy take out Team Rocket themselves with the mysterious deus ex machina, Metronome.

-Later, Seymour claims he wishes to live with Clefairy in Mt.
+Later, Seymour states that he wishes to live with Clefairy in Mt.
 Moon to study them and hopefully discover if Pokemon really do originate from space.
-He bids the group goodbye, and they set off on their next destination.
+He bids farewell to the group, and they set off on their next destination.

 – Seymour: “And these hot lights are drying up these Sandshrew.”
 I get that it’s just that they’re really hot, but why phrase it like ‘drying up’?
 Makes it sound like they’re Spongebob and Patrick in that scene in the Gift Shop in the Spongebob movie…..